Alcumus/react-doc-viewer/README.md

 ### Themed

-You can provide a theme object with one or all of the available properties
+You can provide a theme object with one or all of the available properties.

 ```xml
 <DocViewer